skip to main content

 2. Your traditional IRA contributions may be partially or fully deducted from your income, ultimately reducing your tax obligation.

-The contribution limit for both a traditional and Roth IRA is $6,000 ($7,000 if you’re older than 50) for the 2022 tax year.
+The contribution limit for both a traditional and Roth IRA is $6,000 ($7,000 if you’re older than 50).
 This limit is the total across all of your IRAs.
 As a rule of thumb, you cannot contribute more than you earn in a given year.
 For example, if your income is $2,000, that is your IRA contribution limit for the year.
+Read our blog post about IRA contribution limits for more in-depth information.

-Individuals can’t contribute to an IRA unless they earn income in a given year.
+Another important note is that individuals can’t contribute to an IRA unless they earn income in a given year.
 A spousal IRA is an exception to this rule, and you may qualify if you’re married and filing jointly.
-Read our blog post about IRA contribution limits for more in-depth information.

-2022 Income Limits for Tax-Deductible Contributions
+2021 Income Limits for Tax-Deductible Contributions

 As mentioned earlier, the main factors at play when determining whether you qualify for a tax deduction on your traditional IRA contributions are income and whether or not your or your spouse’s employer offers a retirement plan.
 Remember, don’t give up on investing if you don’t qualify for the deduction; there are many benefits to investing in a traditional IRA, regardless of the deduction.